Wednesday's Cosafa Cup Review | Goal.com

 Comoros progressed to the 2019 Cosafa Cup quarter-finals after securing a 2-1 victory over Mauritius in a match which was played on Wednesday evening.

-The two teams went into this encounter knowing that the winner will advance to the quarter-finals of the regional tournament.
+The two teams went into this Group A encounter knowing that the winner will advance to the quarter-finals of the regional tournament.

 Ashley Nazira, who grabbed a brace against Eswatini on match-day one, spearheaded the Mauritius attack.